oVirt/ovirt-site/source/release/3.4.0/index.html.md

  - [engine] Audit log event for failure to commit network changes appears as INFO messages
  - useDnsLookup flag is ignored at rhevm-manage-domains - krb5.conf file will always contain realms and "domain_realm" section
  - Guest NIC initialization uses tag "nics" instead of "nic"
+ - RHEV 3.3 rhevm-shell 'show vm' not returning all guest attributes
  - [notifier] MAIL_SMTP_ENCRYPTION=tls falls back to plain-text SMTP if server does not advertise STARTTLS
  - Unable to interact with user portal login dialog
  - [REST API] duplicate "Nic" name from GuestNicsConfiguration